-When you begin writing lyrics to a song, you need to consider whether the action in your song will take place in a single moment or if it will play out in a string of moments over a longer span of time.
+As you learn how to write a song, you need to consider whether the action in your lyric will take place in a single moment or if it will play out in a string of moments over a longer span of time.
 In the next video, Andrea shows how each choice can work to your advantage as a songwriter.
-When you write with sensory language, you can dig into a specific situation, and if the amount of time you’re writing about is short, it gives you the chance to explore in more detail.When you write with sensory language, you can dig into a specific situation, and if the amount of time you’re writing about is short, it gives you the chance to explore in more detail. —Andrea Stolpe on #Songwriting Click To Tweet
+When you write with sensory language, you can dig into a specific situation.
+If the amount of time you’re writing about is short, it gives you the chance to explore in more detail.When you write with sensory language, you can dig into a specific situation, and if the amount of time you’re writing about is short, it gives you the chance to explore in more detail. —Andrea Stolpe on #Songwriting Click To Tweet

 If you’re writing lyrics about a string of moments, you will be able to show a bigger picture than what you could otherwise.
 Andrea explains how to choose which mode will work best for your song.

 Next, Andrea explains that the way you write a melodic structure will inform the way you write your lyrics.
 Detailing the most natural rhyme schemes for four-line verses and six-line verses, she breaks down how you’ll want to break up your ideas and where you’ll want to make sure to use imagery in your lyrics.